 Lack of sleep makes you suffer from mood swings, feeling irritated at minor problems, feeling of anxiety, depression, and affect your mental health in a severe way.
 It may also give rise to suicidal thoughts and actions.
 If sleep deprivation goes on for long, a serious condition called ‘micro sleep’ is developed, where you fall asleep without realizing it.
 This can be very dangerous and life threatening as it often results in fatal accidents, especially if you are driving or on road.

 Sleep deprivation prevents our skin to repair itself.
 The skin heals wounds and repairs itself while we are sleeping.
 Insomnia may also result in skin break outs and acne, inflammation and damage, eczema, allergies, and affects the hydration and texture of our skin.
 Sleeping can make your skin look younger by rebuilding of collagen tissues and reducing wrinkles and spots.

-Now that we know how sleep deprivation affects our health, let us now read about what causes sleep deprivation.
+Now that we know how sleep deprivation affects our health, let's know the causes of sleep deprivation.

 - Sleep disorders – Health issues like sleep apnea and insomnia, breathing difficulties, waking up often during nights.

 - Mental health – Depression, anxiety, tension and stress, schizophrenia, bipolar disorder may keep you awake at night.